jmohler1970/DB_Compression/README.md

 # Introduction

+I am going to argue against data normalization and I am going to be using traffic tracking as an example

+## About the traffic tracking

 I want to store traffic information on my database.
 In particular I want to store

 - CreateDate: When a request came in